-The new feature on the 1200 or the 1001 form can be filled in as follows;
+The new feature in Form 1200 or 1001 can be filled in as follows;

-If you do not have any additional claims to be paid you enter: "0" as stated in the validation panel of the Online filing software (see above).
+If you are not paying for any additional claims, enter "0" as stated in the validation panel of the Online filing software (see above).

-If you have additional claims to be paid (including the first 15 that are for free) you enter that number, if you know already how many you want to pay for.
+If you are paying for additional claims, enter the number (including the first 15 that are free), if you already know how many you want to pay for.

 To be able to pay the examination fee under the old fee system (before 1 April 2014), in the “Fee selection” tab you need to click the “Edit fee amount” box and manually insert 20% in the “Reduction” column.